dzinobile/webots_diffdrive/README.md

 All per-robot configuration files (URDF, ros2_control YAML, Nav2 YAML, Lua, RViz) are generated from single template files at launch time by substituting the `ROBOT_NS` placeholder with `robot{i}`.
 Temporary files are written to `/tmp` and cleaned up by the OS after the session.

 ---

-## Reference: Original TurtleBot3

-The `turtlebot_launch.launch.py` file and associated `turtlebot.urdf` / `turtlebot_world.wbt` files are retained as a working reference for the original `webots_ros2_turtlebot3` behaviour (single robot, unmodified TurtleBot3 Burger).

 ---